Egham Hythe: Schools

 Egham Hythe has two primary schools (Thorpe Lea School and The Hythe School) and the area's academy-status secondary school – The Magna Carta School and a start-of-21st century community centre.

-Egham Hythe Primary School was built in Victorian times and was located opposite St Pauls Church to the right of The Community Centre, which was built in the 1960s, at around the same time that the new Secondary School.
+Egham Hythe Primary School was built in Victorian times and was located opposite St Paul's Church to the right of The Community Centre, which was built in the 1960s, at around the same time that the new Secondary School.
 The old primary school was converted into new housing and apartments in the late 1990s, but the school building's exterior walls and roof were retained.

 Religion

 Its churches include High but modern Anglicanism (St Paul's) Methodism (Wendover Road church) and a Pentecostal fellowship.
 St John of Rochester Roman Catholic church.
 In Staines a wider range of religions have their own places of community and worship.